NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/how_to_build/desktop/how_to_build.rst

 Build the applications
 ======================

 #.
-Obtain the code in the SimCenterBackendApplications repository from `Github <https://github.com/NHERI-SimCenter/SimCenterBackendApplications>`_.
+Obtain the code in the SimCenterBackendApplications repository from `GitHub <https://github.com/NHERI-SimCenter/SimCenterBackendApplications>`_.
 You can do that by using your preferred Git client/GUI or by using the ``git clone`` command in the terminal:

     .. code:: console

         git clone https://github.com/NHERI-SimCenter/SimCenterBackendApplications

 #.
-To build the applications you need to now navigate to the **SimCenterBackendApplications** folder that was created with the **git clone** command.
-Once there, you will issue the following set of commands to create a **build** folder, change directory to that folder, install needed software using conan, and finally use **cmake** to build and install the applications.
+To build the applications, you need to navigate to the **SimCenterBackendApplications** folder that was created with the **git clone** command.
+Once there, issue the following set of commands to create a **build** folder, change directory to that folder, install needed software using Conan, and finally use **CMake** to build and install the applications.
 The following are the set of commands to type in the terminal (see notes below the code block if the commands fail).

     For those developers using the Windows operating system, in a terminal or PowerShell window you need to type the following: